Denny Abbey

 Today it is an architectural jigsaw of windows, blocked doorways and arches.
 Inside, the pieces begin to fit together as visitors stand in the crossing of a 12th century Benedictine church.

-Denny was home to Benedictine monks for only ten years from 1159 until it was handed over to the Knights Templars.
-For this mysterious religious order, known as the ‘fighting monks’ because of their commitment to protecting pilgrims to the Holy Lane, the Abbey was a home for aged and infirm members of the order.
+Denny was home to Benedictine monks for ten years, from 1159 until it was handed over to the Knights Templars.
+This mysterious religious order were known as the ‘fighting monks’ because of their commitment to protecting pilgrims to the Holy Land.
+The Abbey was a home for aged and infirm members of the order.

-By 1308 the Templars had fallen out of favour with the king and on January 10th of that year they were arrested, taken to Cambridge Castle and then to the Tower of London.
+By 1308 the Templars had fallen out of favour with the king and on January 10th of that year they were arrested, taken to Cambridge Castle and then to the Tower of London and ‘encouraged’ to give up their vows.

 The third religious order to occupy Denny Abbey was that of Franciscan nuns, otherwise known as Poor Clares.
-Their founder, the Countess of Pembroke, converted the original church into her own private apartments and built a new church, a refectory, dormitory, cloisters and other buildings which have not survived.
+Their patron and the founder of the second church, the Countess of Pembroke, converted the original church into her own private apartments and built a new church, a refectory, dormitory, cloisters and other buildings.
+Only the Refectory has survived.

 The 14th and 15th century would have seen a bustling Denny – home to nuns and several chaplains.
-At that time, Abbeys were not only religious centres but also the occupants were also managers of large agricultural estates.
+At that time, Abbeys were not just religious centres, as the occupants were also managers of large agricultural estates.
 There would have been a considerable community here that would have included servants and farm workers.

 The Dissolution of the Monasteries in 1536 signalled the end of religious life at Denny; two years later, all the nuns had left.
 The Countess of Pembroke’s apartments and the refectory survived as they could be converted for farm use – the rest was destroyed.